-Restaurant General Managers rake in the most money, with average earnings of around $62K per year; Assistant General Managers come in second with average earnings amounting to about $55K, while Sous Chefs and Restaurant Assistant Managers rank near the top as well ($45K and approximately $42K, respectively).
-Near the bottom at Ruth's Chris Steak House are Bookkeepers, pulling in an average of just $30K.
+Executive Chefs rake in the most money, with average earnings of approximately $81K annually; Restaurant General Managers come in second with average earnings amounting to $61K, while Assistant General Managers and Restaurant Managers rank near the top as well ($52K and $47K, respectively).
+Financial compensation for Sous Chefs is rather low — on average only around $41K — relative to the rest of the company.

 Years of Experience